tylermercer/personal-website/src/content/posts/software/how-i-organize-my-css.md

 precedence.

-[^utopia]: On Innerhelm I also use a full [Utopia](https://utopia.fyi/)-powered responsive space and type system, but I haven't added that here yet.
+[^utopia]: On Innerhelm I also use a full [Utopia](https://utopia.fyi/)-powered responsive space and type system, but I haven’t added that here yet.
 I just have a few responsive type sizes.